opulencephp/docs/routing.md

 <a id="url-generators"></a>
 ## URL Generators
 A cool feature is the ability to generate URLs from named routes using `RDev\HTTP\Routing\URL\URLGenerator`.
 If your route has variables in the domain or path, you just pass them in `URLGenerator::createFromName()`.
-Unless a host is specified in the route, an absolute path is generated:
+Unless a host is specified in the route, an absolute path is generated.
+Secure routes with hosts specified will generate `https://` absolute URLs.

+> **Note:** If you do not define all the non-optional variables in the host or domain, a `URLException` will be thrown.

+<a id="generating-urls-from-code"></a>
+#### Generating URLs from Code
 ```php
 use RDev\HTTP\Routing;
 use RDev\HTTP\Routing\Compilers;